tencent cloud

 int main(int argc, char *argv[]) {

 // 1.
-Specify the configuration file path and initialize CosConfig
+Specify the path of the configuration file and initialize CosConfig.

 qcloud_cos::CosConfig config("./config.json");